bernhardAxonIvy/doc/source/designer-guide/how-to/continuous-integration.rst

 #.
 Create a new Jenkins Job.
 Select :guilabel:`Maven-Project` as job style.

 #.
-Provide a link to the source code of the |ivy| Project in the
+Provide a link to the source code of the Axon Ivy Project in the
    ``Source-Code-Management`` section

 #.
 Configure the goals ``clean verify`` in the :guilabel:`Build` section